 In our AV studio, with cameraman and audio/video editor Jo van Laar, students learn how to work both before and behind the camera.
 ICT is dealt with by Hans Lasschuit.

 Mare de Groot is the director of the department Podiumkunsten from Zuyd Hogeschool.
 The Toneelacademie's director is Rob Ligthert.
 The secretarial department is headed by Debbie ten Berge.
 Conny Boosten, Miranda Peters and Raissa Reintjens are in charge of the student administration department.
-Students should approach them with administrative queries etc. Everyday “domestic” and facility matters are dealt with by Betty Hover and Paul Rondags, the porters and receptionists.
-The canteen is run by Naomi and Anouk.
+Students should approach them with administrative queries etc. Everyday “domestic” and facility matters are dealt with by Betty Hover, Paul Rondags and Sannie Straatman, the porters and receptionists.
+The canteen is run by Naomi de Frétes.
 Jacqueline van Dongen deals with PR and communication.
 The dean’s department, headed by Frederike Verhallen and Hans Houben, is available to help all students with matters concerning student grants, planning their programme, and progress.

 The Academy’s financial expert is Henri Haenen.